ZsofiaS/Oyster-Card-3/README.md

-# Week two - Oystercard pairing project - Hibo Abdilaahi
+# Week two - Oystercard pairing project

 ## Brief description of what the project is